Cardiovascular Telemetry Study In Beagle Dogs

 The standard study design for safety pharmacology studies is the Latin-square cross-over design, which is widely accepted as conferring the best statistical power (sensitivity to detect changes in cardiovascular parameters of interest).

-Animals and Treatments in a Simple 4x4 Latin Square Experimental Design
+Animals and Treatments in a Simple 4×4 Latin Square Experimental Design

 Dosing is performed by the required route following a Latin Square sequence, with an appropriate recovery period between treatments based on known PK/PD profiles.
-Data are recorded both immediately prior to, and following each exposure for a period of time appropriate to capture potential pharmacodynamic effects of the parent compound and metabolites, as applicable.
+Data are recorded both immediately prior to and following each exposure for a time interval appropriate to capture potential pharmacodynamic effects of the parent compound and metabolites, as applicable.

 ECG records are reviewed by a certified veterinary cardiologist or otherwise qualified expert.
 The following parameters are recorded and evaluated:

 - Arterial blood pressure (systolic, diastolic and mean)